-Around Lake Louise, reasonably good fishing is afforded in the Pipestone River, Consolation Lake, the Upper Bow Lakes and other places.
+Around Lake Louise reasonably good fishing is afforded in the Pipestone River, Consolation Lake, the Upper Bow Lakes and other places.
 The open season for fishing in the national parks is from July 1st to September 30th, inclusive.
-There is a Fishing Inspector at the office of the Superintendent of Rocky Mountains Park, at Banff, from whom full and reliable information can be obtained.
+There is a Dominion Government Fishing Inspector at Banff, from whom full and reliable information can be obtained.